✓ Updated March 2026

 Frequently Asked Questions

-When is the absolute best time to visit Vermont for fall foliage, and what's the secret to seeing the most vibrant colors?
+When's the absolute best time to visit Vermont if I want to see the fall foliage, and what's the secret to catching the peak colors?

 What is the cheapest month to visit Vermont, USA?